'Superforecasters' Are Making Eerily Accurate Predictions About COVID-19

 Unlike history’s prophets, forecasters like Roth do not claim to possess supernatural abilities.
 Instead, they say their accuracy is a result of using specific techniques to structure their thinking and constantly trying to improve their skills.
 Superforecasters also tend to share certain personality traits, including humility, reflectiveness and comfort with numbers.
 These characteristics might mean that they’re better at putting their ego aside, and are willing to change their minds when challenged with new data or ideas.

 It’s unlikely that superforecasters like Roth could ever fully replace subject-matter experts.
 Michael Jackson, an associate scientific investigator at Kaiser Permanente Washington Health Research Institute, cautions that superforecasters are a “black box,” meaning their less-than-scientific methods make it impossible to vet their work in the same way that a scientist’s output would undergo peer review.
-And Philip Tetlock, a professor at the University of Pennsylvania and a co-founder of Good Judgement, acknowledges that there are times in which expertise is crucial (for example, he notes that some public health experts warned about the possibility of a coronavirus pandemic early in the outbreak.)
+And Philip Tetlock, a professor at the University of Pennsylvania and a co-founder of Good Judgment, acknowledges that there are times in which expertise is crucial (for example, he notes that some public health experts warned about the possibility of a coronavirus pandemic early in the outbreak.)

 However, Tetlock argues that superforecasters have skills that experts may not: for example, they may also be more flexible than traditional scientists, because they’re not bound to a particular discipline or approach.
 Their predictions incorporate research and hard data, but also news reports and gut feelings.
 That way of working may increase their overall accuracy, says Tetlock.
 “Talented amateurs who pay attention to both the science and the news seem to be better at putting accurate probabilities on key outcomes in this phase of the crisis,” he says.
 “The experts were really good at warning us about the fundamental danger, but they may be less adept at adapting nimbly to the dynamics about this phase of the crisis.”